stevenxchung/Algorithms-Part-I/Week 03/week-03-notes.md

 ## Week 3: Mergesort

-> We study the mergesort algorithm and show that it guarantees to sort any array of nn items with at most *n * log(n)* compares.
+> We study the mergesort algorithm and show that it guarantees to sort any array of *N * N* items with at most *N * log(N)* compares.
 We also consider a non-recursive, bottom-up version.
-We prove that any compare-based sorting algorithm must make at least ∼*n * log(n)* compares in the worst case.
+We prove that any compare-based sorting algorithm must make at least ∼*N * log(N)* compares in the worst case.
 We discuss using different orderings for the objects that we are sorting and the related concept of stability.

 ### Mergesort
 * Mergesort could be broken down into parts: